-Who are the beneficiaries and how will they directly and/or indirectly benefit from the project?
+Who are the beneficiaries and how will they directly and/or indirectly benefit from the project ?
 Does this project directly benefit socially disadvantaged farmers as defined in the RFA?
-Yes 🗆 No 🗆 Does this project directly benefit beginning farmers as defined in the RFA?
-Yes 🗆 No 🗆 Statement of Solely Enhancing Specialty Crops

-By checking the box to the right, I confirm that this project solely enhances the competitiveness of specialty crops in accordance with and defined by 7 U.S.C.
-1621.
-Further information regarding the definition of a specialty crop can be found at www.ams.usda.gov/services/grants/scbgp.

-Continuation Project Information

-- 1. If your project is continuing the efforts of a previously funded SCBGP project, address the following: - Describe how this project will differ from and build on the previous efforts - Provide a Summary (3 to 5 sentences) of the outcomes of the previous efforts - Provide lessons learned on potential project improvements - 2.
-What was previously learned from implementing this project, including potential improvements? - 3.
-How are the lessons learned and improvements being incorporated into the project to make the ongoing project more effective and successful at meeting goals and outcomes? - 4.
-Describe the likelihood of the project becoming self-sustaining and not indefinitely dependent on grant funds

-Other Support from Federal or State Grant Programs

-The SCBGP will not fund duplicative projects.
-Did you submit this project to a Federal or State grant program other than the SCBGP for funding and/or is a Federal or State grant program other than the SCBGP funding the project currently?
+Yes □ No 🗆 Does this project directly benefit beginning farmers as defined in the RFA?
+Yes 🗆 No 🗆 Statement of Solely Enhancing Specialty Crops By checking the box to the right, I confirm that this project solely enhances the competitiveness of specialty crops in accordance with and defined by 7 U.S.C.
+16 Further information regarding the definition of a specialty crop can be found at www.ams.usda.gov/services/grants/scbgp .
+21 .
+Continuation Project Information If your project is continuing the efforts of a previously funded SCBGP proj following: ect, address the • Describe how this project will differ from and build on the previous effort rts • Provide a Summary (3 to 5 sentences) of the outcomes of the previous ef forts Provide lessons learned on potential project improvements 2.
+What was previously learned from implementing this project, including pot improvements? ential 3.
+How are the lessons learned and improvements being incorporated into the ongoing project more effective and successful at meeting goals and outcome nake the 4.
+Describe the likelihood of the project becoming self-sustaining and not indo on grant funds efinitely dep endent Other Support from Federal or State Grant Programs The SCBGP will not fund duplicative projects.
+Did you submit this project to a laprogram other than the SCBGP for funding and/or is a Federal or State grant proscessor of SCBGP funding the project currently?
+Yes \(\square\) No \(\square\) If your Project is receiving or will potentially receive Funds from another Federal or Program or State Gra nt Identify the Federal or State grant program(s):

-Yes 🗆 No 🗆

-If your Project is receiving or will potentially receive Funds from another Federal or State Grant Program

-• Identify the Federal or State grant program(s):

-Describe how the SCBGP project differs from or supplements the other grant program(s) efforts.
+$\label{lem:continuous} \textbf{Describe how the SCBGP project differs from or supplements the other grant program(s) efforts.}$